craftcms/docs/docs/3.x/dev/twig-primer.md

 ## Tests

 Tests are like functions that only return `true` or `false`, and are meant to reveal something about the nature of a value.
-For example, the [defined](https://twig.symfony.com/doc/2.x/tests/defined.html) test will return `true` or `false` depending on whether a variable or object property is defined:
+For example, the [defined](https://twig.symfony.com/doc/2.x/tests/defined.html) test will return `true` or `false` depending on whether a variable or hash/object property is defined:

 ```twig
 {% if specs.weight is defined %}